SKF Racing Advances

 The KERS unit recovers dissipated braking energy, stores it in a battery and releases it when necessary in order to boost the engine power to accelerate or overtake.

-A new challenge on this area is expected from now on, 2014's new F1 rules will allow the use of different systems with even more extreme operating conditions.
+A new challenge on this area is expected from now on, 2014's F1 new rules, in fact, allow to use different systems with even more extreme operating conditions.

-With the introduction of smaller 1.6 litre engines, F1 has developed more energy-efficient power systems that harvest a significant portion of their power from braking and exhaust gases—reducing fuel consumption by more than a third.
+With the introduction of smaller 1.6 litre engines, F1 has developed environmentally-friendlier power systems that harvest a significant portion of their power from braking and exhaust gases—reducing fuel consumption by more than a third.

 SKF has been deeply involved in the development of these energy recovery systems, providing car manufacturers with the high speed and temperature bearing solution needed for the technology to work.

-The development of the KERS-ERS systems provides new opportunities that can be transferred from this exciting motor sport to the standard car industry.
-Yet another example of how Formula One racing generates an extraordinary and fast test bed of new technologies.
+The development of the KERS-ERS systems most likely means new opportunities that can be transferred from this exciting motor sport to the standard car industry.
+Yet another example of Formula One racing representing an extraordinary and fast test bed of new technologies.